 (d) Integration with the quality assurance program.
 The professional responsible for the hospital-wide infection control program shall ensure that all hospital infection control activities are integrated with the quality assurance program required by section 405.6 of this Part, including identification, assessment and correction of problems related to infection and communicable disease control.

 (e) Infection control education.
 The hospital shall require compliance with written requirements for orientation and ongoing education programs that are relevant to the hospital's infection control program for all personnel whose activities are such that they are at risk of directly or indirectly contributing to the transmission of infection or communicable disease from or to patients, other health care personnel or themselves.

 (f) Corrective action plans.
 The hospital shall be responsible for the implementation of acceptable corrective action plans related to infection control and resulting from problems identified through quality assurance or regulatory oversight activities and the professional responsible for the hospital-wide infection control program shall report to the chief executive officer progress in correcting identified problems.

-(ii) Failure to possess and maintain such a supply of PPE may result in the revocation or suspension of the hospital’s license; provided, however, that no such revocation or suspension shall be ordered unless the Department has provided the hospital with a fourteen day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.
+(7) Failure to possess and maintain the required supply of PPE may result in the revocation, limitation, or suspension of the hospital’s license; provided, however, that no such revocation, limitation, or suspension shall be ordered unless the Department has provided the hospital with a fourteen-day grace period, solely for a hospital’s first violation of this section, to achieve compliance with the requirement set forth herein.

 VOLUME C (Title 10)